Janet Kwan - Interior & Lifestyle Photographer

 How to photograph interiors (Part 1): Six tips on preparing a space

-Taken for Jennifer McLean
+Photographed for Jennifer McLean

 So you’ve styled your room beautifully and are eager to have professional photos taken.
 I’ve had the pleasure of capturing amazing homes, but before I even step foot into the space, I recommend these six ways to prepare to ensure the best representation of the room.

-Taken for Oak and Isaac
+Photographed for Oak and Isaac

 1. Declutter